Yulia Putintseva: 2022: WTA 1000 quarterfinal, third top-3 win

-2023–2024: WTA doubles final & top 100 debut, first grass court singles title
+2023–2024: Doubles final & top 100 debut, first grass-court singles title

 Putintseva started her 2023 season by representing Kazakhstan at the United Cup.
 Kazakhstan was in Group B alongside Switzerland and Poland.
 Against Switzerland, she lost to Belinda Bencic.
 Switzerland ended up beating Kazakhstan 5-0.
 Against Poland, she lost to world No. 1, Iga Świątek.
 Poland ended up winning the tie over Kazakhstan 4-1.
 Seeded eighth at the Hobart International, she reached the quarterfinals where she was defeated by qualifier Anna Blinkova.
 At the Australian Open, she was defeated in the second round by 30th seed Karolína Plíšková.

 Putintseva then competed at the Thailand Open.
 Seeded second, she lost in the first round to Heather Watson in three sets.
 She reached the third round of the French Open with wins over Maryna Zanevska and 19th seed Zheng Qinwen, before losing to Sloane Stephens.

 In 2024, Putintseva started the season at the Auckland Classic where she lost in the first round to sixth seed and world No. 22, Wang Xinyu.
 Getting past qualifying at the Hobart International, she won her first match of the year by beating Elisabetta Cocciaretto in three sets, despite trailing 6–0, 4–0.
 In the second round, she upset fifth seed and world No. 23, Marie Bouzková, before being defeated in the quarterfinals by fellow qualifier Yuan Yue.
 At the Australian Open, she lost in the first round to qualifier Anastasia Zakharova.
 She reached the fourth round in Indian Wells defeating Tamara Korpatsch, 15th seed Ekaterina Alexandrova, and 18th seed Madison Keys, all matches in straight sets.
 At Miami, she reached the quarterfinals defeating Cristina Bucșa, 13th seed Liudmila Samsonova, lucky loser Greet Minnen, and 32nd seed Anhelina Kalinina.
 As a result, she returned to the top 50 on 8 April 2024.